 - Negative or inconsistent mood

 These are just a few of the many symptoms associated with sleep apnoea.
-If you think you might be at risk, take our free online sleep apnoea test to see whether you should consult a specialist.
+If you think you might be at risk, take our free online sleep apnoea test to see whether you should consult a specialist or ask at your local Blooms The Chemist pharmacy.

 The Sleep Health Foundation.
 (2019).
 CPAP - Continuous Positive Airway Pressure . [online] Available at: https://www.sleephealthfoundation.org.au/cpap.htm...